ZachWolpe/empirical-speed-test/README.md

 # Empirical Runtime Analysis

-Empirical analysis of speed of various programming languages.
+Empirical analysis of the speed of various programming languages.

 ## Languages